 I think probably what you’ve got to watch out for is, and everybody’s just settled to this.
 We all want to make a quick buck.
 So we look at trying to, either buy ourselves or steer our clients into buying into a boom area.
 Now, fortunately for us, we escaped this, but we came so close to a calamity with maybe four or five of our clients.
 We were promoting Moranbah up in Queensland and that’s a mining town.

 It’s up there by Chinchilla and Emerald and it’s a mining town and they were having a lottery on blocks of land up there through the council and our clients could have purchased, I can’t remember what the block of land was for.
 It was around about 300,000-$400,000.
 And we had about four clients that we put lottery applications in for on various blocks of land.
-I think there was about maybe two to three blocks per client that we were bidding on and to see what would happen.
-And fortunately none of the clients won the bid.
+I think there were about maybe two to three blocks per client that we were bidding on and to see what would happen.
+And fortunately, none of the clients won the bid.
 Because by the time you put the house on there, I think the total cost was around about 600,000-$700,000.
 They were getting $1,000+ a week rent, once the house was completed.
 And then eventually the value of those houses went up.
 But we never looked at what might happen tomorrow and eventually what happened tomorrow was the bottom fell out of the mining industry.
 And I think you can buy those houses for 200,000-$300,000.

 So that was a scary moment that made me reflect very seriously on the fundamentals of what a successful investment property should look like.